Notarizing for the General Public

-A California Mobile Notary Public can do notarizations from anywhere within California (no matter where he/she resides), for people from anywhere around the globe, but the identifying process is strict, and only certain documents can be used.
+A California Mobile Notary Public can do notarizations from anywhere within California (no matter where he/she resides), for people from anywhere around the globe; must be physically located in the state of California.
+The identifying process is strict, and only certain documents can be used.
 Discuss this with the notary when you make your appointment to be sure you have what's required.

 Sample list of documents frequently notarized :